Houston FHA Home Loans

 Requirements for a FHA Loan in Texas

-First, you'll need to have stable employment and income.
-This means you have a steady job and sufficient income to make monthly mortgage payments.
-You'll need to provide proof of employment and income, such as pay stubs, tax returns, and bank statements.
+Stable employment and income: You need a steady job and sufficient income to cover monthly mortgage payments, supported by pay stubs, tax returns, and bank statements.

-Third, you can't have any foreclosures in the last three years.
-If you've had a foreclosure in the past, you may need to wait a few years before you can qualify for an FHA loan.
+No recent foreclosures: You must not have had any foreclosures in the last three years, and if you did, you may need to wait before qualifying for an FHA loan.

-Fourth, your debt-to-income (DTI) ratio must be 55% or lower.
-This means that your monthly debt payments, including your mortgage, can't exceed 50% of your monthly income.
+Debt-to-income ratio (DTI): Your DTI ratio must be 55% or lower, meaning that your monthly debt payments, including your mortgage, should not exceed 50% of your monthly income.

 In addition to these requirements, you'll also need to have money to cover the upfront mortgage insurance premium (UPMIP).
 You'll pay this fee upfront when you close on your loan.
 The amount of the UPMIP varies depending on the size of your loan and the length of your loan term.